$0 Colorado Foster Care Quick-Start Checklist

 Background checks.
 Every adult in your household must complete fingerprint-based background checks through the Colorado Bureau of Investigation (CBI) and the FBI.
 You must also clear the Colorado TRAILS central registry (the child abuse and neglect registry) and the sex offender registry.
 If you have a prior TRAILS referral that was unfounded, it will appear in the search — disclosure with context is handled better than discovered history without it.

 Physical home requirements.
-The 12 CCR 2509-8 standards require 35 square feet of indoor space per child (excluding non-living areas), 75 square feet of outdoor play area (fenced or supervised) for younger children, a comfortable bed in a dedicated ventilated room, locked medication storage, firearm storage protocols if applicable, working smoke and CO detectors, and documentation of pet vaccinations if you have animals.
-If your home is on a well, water testing is required.
+The 12 CCR 2509-8 standards require 40 square feet of bedroom floor space per child when a room is shared, or 80 square feet for a child sleeping alone.
+They also require 35 square feet of usable indoor living space per child, and 75 square feet of outdoor play area per child for children 12 months through 5 years, fenced or otherwise protected from hazards.
+Other requirements include a bed for each child, locked medication storage, firearm storage protocols if applicable, working smoke and CO detectors, and pet-vaccination documentation if you have animals.

 Financial documentation.
 You do not need to be wealthy.
 The state's financial review confirms that your household can provide for your basic needs without the child's board rate.
 The board rate is intended to cover the child's needs, not serve as household income.
 A basic showing of employment stability or sufficient assets passes this review.